BPScott/talk-the-step-after-styleguides/index.md

 <aside class="notes" markdown="1">
 Now that all your logic is in an class file in your language of choice, you can go unit test all that logic like you would any other class.
-So each Presenter in your component should also have Unit Tests.
+So each Presenter in your component library should also have Unit Tests.

+Your presenters should be immutable - once you've instantiated them, you can't change any of the data within them which means that testing them is straight forward.
+One input, assert the one output, no messing about with changing state and all that lovely functional programming ideology.
+This is really useful to make sure we don't break any backwards compatibility now that this is a library used by other applications.

 Amen has also has another cool thing relating to testing.
 I found a Symfony framework module that can parse a html blob and look for elements in it using